Best Islands in the Maldives

-From Baros, we take a boat to Adaaran Prestige Vadoo, a larger resort which has a youthful feel to it.
+From Baros, we take a boat to Adaaran Prestige Vadoo, a larger resort that has a youthful feel to it.
 I see many young couples and families from Asia, India and elsewhere.
 Most guests purchase the resort’s all-inclusive plan, which includes meals.

-Adaaran Prestige Vadoo has 50 water villas, each with their own plunge pool and private deck.
+Adaaran Prestige Vadoo has 50 water villas, each with its own plunge pool and private deck.
 The villas sit above turquoise waters, with unrestricted access to the Indian Ocean.
 Six of the villas follow traditional Japanese design.
 My villa has a see-through floor section that allows me to see the clear seas below, and I make good use of the steps going down to the ocean, where schools of fish can be seen from yards away.

 Adaaran Prestige Vadoo has an active feel to it, and I see many snorkeling, playing beach volleyball and on jet skis.
 There is also water skiing, tube rides and even a whale submarine excursion that takes passengers some 120 ft below the surface.

 The staff at Anantara Dhigu welcomes us with traditional drums, cool towels and coconut drinks when we arrive by speedboat.
 The resort is one of three Anantara island resorts which sit side by side, each with its own style.
 Anantara Dhigu welcomes guests of all ages, including families with children.
 For kids age 11 and under, the Dhoni Kids Club has a supervised program that changes daily.

 Anantara Dhigu has 110 villas and suites.
 I can’t help but smile when I see my over-water villa with its large rooms and private wooden deck with stairs leading down to the sea.
 But it’s the stand-alone tub with floor to ceiling windows looking out to the open ocean that makes me want to jump for joy.
 As I look out the window, I see a huge stingray pass in the turquoise waters below.